-Although you are not required to do so, you may itemize loans of \$100 or less from persons other than financial institutions on this schedule.
+Although you are not required to do so, you may itemize loans of \$100 or less that are made electronically and are from persons other than financial institutions on this schedule.
 If you itemize some loans of \$100 or less, do not include those loans in the total you enter here.
 If you choose to itemize all loans of \$100 or less, enter a "0" here.

 - 5. DATE OF LOAN: Enter the date you accepted the loan. - 6.
 IS LENDER A FINANCIAL INSTITUTION?: If you accepted the loan from a corporation that has been legally engaged in the business of making loans for more than one year, choose "Y" for yes.
-If you accepted the loan from any other source, choose "N" for no. A loan from a corporation that has not been legally engaged in the business of making loans for more than one year is a corporate contribution.
-Candidates and officeholders may not accept corporate contributions. - 7.
+If you accepted the loan from any other source, choose "N" for no. Remember that a loan from a corporation is an illegal corporate contribution unless it is from a corporation that is a financial institution that has been legally engaged in the business of making loans for more than one year.
+Candidates may not accept corporate contributions. - 7.
 NAME OF LENDER: Enter the full name of the person or financial institution that made the loan.
 If the lender is an individual, enter the full first and last name and suffix (Jr., III, etc.) if applicable.
 If the lender is an entity, enter the full name of the entity.

-"Out-of-State PAC" box: See instructions for Schedule A1, section 5.
+"Out-of-State PAC" box.
+See instructions for Schedule A1, section 5.